louisliuwei/pynq_x_filter/README.md

 This repository contains a "X order FIR filter" (up to 1023 orders, both order and coefficients are configurable) introduction application to the Xilinx PYNQ framework and also the HLS source codes.

-You can go through the hls source code to experience the below hls directives.
+You can go through the HLS source code to experience with the below HLS directives.

 * m_axi